Realizability and admissibility under extension of p-adic and number fields: Preliminaries

 \subsection{Tame and wild admissibility}

-We denote by $\unram{k}$ the maximal unramified extension of a local field $k$, and by $\tame{k}$ the maximal tamely ramified extension. \begin{defn} The tamely ramified subgroup $\tame{\Br(L/K)}$ of $\Br(L/K)$ is the subgroup of algebras which are split by the tamely ramified part of every completion of $L$; namely the subgroup corresponding under the above isomorphism to
+We denote by $\unram{k}$ the maximal unramified extension of a local field $k$, and by $\tame{k}$ the maximal tamely ramified extension.

+The tamely ramified subgroup $\tame{\Br(L/K)}$ of $\Br(L/K)$ is the subgroup of algebras which are split by the tamely ramified part of every completion of $L$; namely the subgroup corresponding under the above isomorphism to